Make your Google Meet sessions more lively with animated video backgrounds

 Our top equipment picks

 Now that you've learned how to make your background more visually appealing, why not improve the sound quality of your calls.
-There are quite a few excellent headphones for Google Meet calls, but the Logitech H540 USB Computer Headset is one of our all-time favorites because it sounds great and is quite affordable.
+There are quite a few excellent headphones for Google Meet calls, but the Logitech H540 USB Computer Headset is one of our all-time favorites.
+It sounds great and is quite affordable.

 We may earn a commission for purchases using our links.
 Learn more.